Positive Links Speaker Series Session: Cultivate Positive Identities

 The Colloquium, 6th Floor, Ross Building, Stephen M. Ross School of Business

 The Positive Links Speaker Series 2014-15 season features contributing authors of How To Be a Positive Leader: Small Actions, Big Impact.

 Positive leaders are able to dramatically expand their people’s—and their own—capacity for excellence.
 And they accomplish this without enormous resources or huge heroic gestures.
 Leading scholars describe how this is being done at organizations such as Wells Fargo, Ford, Kelly Services, Burt’s Bees, Connecticut’s Griffin Hospital, the Michigan-based Zingerman’s Community of Businesses, and many others.
 Like the butterfly in Brazil whose flapping wings create a typhoon in Texas, you can create profound positive change in your organization through simple actions and attitude shifts.
 Please join us to learn how.

-The Center for Positive Organizations thanks Paul F. Jones, Ross School of Business MBA 1975, for his generous gift in support of the 2014-2015 Positive Links Speaker Series.
+The Center for Positive Organizations thanks Diane and Paul Jones (Ross School of Business MBA 1975), for their generous gift in support of the 2014-2015 Positive Links Speaker Series.